Study the generic rules for all my classes

 [ index.html ]

 COMPUTER SYSTEMS IN ORGANIZATIONS

-This course was taught at least 6 times as CSE372.
+This course has been taught at least 6 times.

 It is normally scheduled once per year.

 Instead there will be readings on the Web.

 I will refer you to a particular page on my web site for this class

 [ http://cse.csusb.edu/dick/cs372/ ]